akka/akka-persistence-jdbc/README.md

 # akka-persistence-jdbc
-The akka-persistence-jdbc is a plugin for [akka-persistence](http://doc.akka.io/docs/akka/snapshot/scala/persistence.html) that writes journal entries to a configured JDBC database.
+Akka-persistence-jdbc is a plugin for akka-persistence that synchronously writes journal and snapshot entries entries to a configured JDBC store.
 It supports writing journal messages and snapshots to two tables: the `journal` table and the `snapshot` table.

 Master branch | Akka 2.4.0-xx branch | License | Latest Version
 ------------- | -------------------- | ------- | --------------